Muratcol/Question-Answer-Api/README.md

 # Question-Answer-Api
 A basic version of StackOverflow.
-Developed with ExpressJs
+Developing with ExpressJs

 To use project execute following commands: